rajicodez/AI-Powered-Interviewer/README.md

 streamlit run app.py

 Your default web browser will open a new tab with the application.
-Click the "🚀 Start Interview" button to begin the analysis.
+Click the "Start Interview" button to begin the analysis.

 Credits
 This project was developed using the following open-source libraries: